nwhsabeysekera/To_Do_App/README.md

 # to_do_application

-A new Flutter project.

-## A basic to-do app built with Flutter.
-This app has add/delete/update functinality with search for any existing to-do item in the app.
+## This application is built with Flutter.
+This app has add/delete/update functinalities with search for any existing to-do item in the app.